antarctica/ops-data-store/README.md

 A `.test.env` file MUST be created as per the [Testing Configuration](#test-config) section.

+In QGIS, create the `public.layer_styles` table by creating an ad-hoc layer and saving its style to the database (the created style and ad-hoc layer can be removed once the table is created).

 Set up the database, create schemas and assign permissions for [Controlled Datasets](#controlled-datasets):